SuperOfficeDocs/crmscript/docs/api-reference/classes/NSForeignSystemAgent/GetDeviceByIdentifier.md

 # NSForeignDevice GetDeviceByIdentifier(String applicationName, String deviceName, String deviceIdentifier)

-Gets a NSForeignDevice with deviceName and deviceIdentifier that belongs to the application with applicationName.
+Gets an NSForeignDevice with deviceName and deviceIdentifier that belongs to the application with applicationName.

 ## Parameters